How much does a swimming pool cost?

 In a similar way, pool companies offer a multitude of options for consumers to choose what is best for them, these options come at different price points.
 In most cases, it takes an expert to understand the full value.

 Thus, asking how much a pool costs is similar to asking how much a car or vacation or necklace costs: The answer depends on how the pool company can create a customized experience at the desired price point of the consumer.

 A customized experience can come at different price points, depending on priorities.

-To illustrate, these pools have all been designed to fit a customer priorities and experiences and cost under $39,500
+To illustrate, these pools have all been designed to fit a customer’s priorities and experiences with prices starting at $44,950.

 Whereas these pools have all been designed to fit a customer’s priorities and experiences, yet cost significantly more:

 Beware though!
 Different price points do not have to come at the expense of differences in quality.
 It is one of the most important aspects when considering the price of a pool: That the company maintains their commitment to quality across their different price points.

 What factors then should pool builders never sacrifice on?
 Consider the following:

 Quality of Materials – It’s easy to cut corners on the quality of materials by using inferior steel, less concrete, cheaper equipment, and lower quality decking materials, for example.
 However, the result is a product that at some point is going to have trouble and expenses down the road.
 We are not interested in building a product that is going to have problems down the road.